Do you have questions about the services that we offer? Below is a list of some frequently asked questions, along with our answers.

 Credit cards should not be brought anywhere near the MRI magnet.
 Since they are magnetically coded, the MRI’s magnet, which is very powerful, can easily corrupt the information stored on them.

 A: There is no pain associated with having an MRI scan.
 Unlike many other MRI scanners, ours are comfortable and non-claustrophobic.
-They are also much quieter than ‘tunnel’ MRI scanners.
+They are also much quieter than ‘tunnel’ MRI scanners, although they will generate some noise whilst you are having your scan.

-A: Our scanner is an Open MRI and very patient friendly.
+A: All of our scanners are fully Open MRI and very patient friendly.
 There are no tunnels or tubes to go into.
-Our scanner is comfortable, non-claustrophobic and you can even watch television during your scan.
+Our scanners are comfortable, non-claustrophobic and you can even watch television during your scan.
 We specialize in scanning claustrophobic patients, and our staff will do their utmost to make you feel at ease.
+You are welcome to visit the centre by prior arrangement to see the scanner if you wish.

 A: We are approved by most private medical insurance companies.
-You will need to contact your insurance company before booking the MRI scan and if they agree to cover the cost they will give you authorisation details which you need to bring with you to the MRI Centre
+You will need to contact your insurance company before booking the MRI scan and if they agree to cover the cost they will give you authorisation details which you need to bring with you to the MRI Centre.
+Please note that insurance will not cover the cost of a self referral.

 A: If you cancel your scan with less than 48 hours’ notice we may charge a cancellation fee of £250.
 If you cancel your scan with less than 24 hours’ notice we may charge the cost of the scan.